fpipita/puppeteester/example/README.md

 Any time changes are detected in the `src/` folder, a new test run is automatically scheduled.

-## Debugging the example
+## Debugging your tests

+You have two options:

-Debugging is as easy as pointing your browser to `http://localhost:40000` and opening the dev tools.
+1. Point your browser to `http://localhost:40000` and inspect the page through its development tools.
+2. If you are a Chrome user, a better option is to connect to the Chrome instance managed by Puppeteer through the remote debugging protocol.
+You can do it by visiting the `chrome://inspect` url and by adding the host `127.0.0.1:9222` to the target discovery servers list.
+After doing so, you will get two new targets showing up in the remote target list, the one to inspect is the tab whose address is `http://localhost:3000/`.